InfoSec812/sonar-auth-google/README.md

 This plugin enables user authentication and Single Sign-On via [Bitbucket](https://bitbucket.org/).

 ## Installation ##
-1. Put the jar created by maven in the target directory into the *SONARQUBE_HOME/extensions/plugins* directory
+1. Install the plugin through the [Update Center](http://docs.sonarqube.org/display/SONAR/Update+Center) or download it into the *SONARQUBE_HOME/extensions/plugins* directory
 1. Restart the SonarQube server

 ## Usage ##